• Skip to primary navigation

 • Stir: Now stir together the butter and flour mixtures and then stir in the dried fruit, oats, coconut and nuts.
 This dough is really thick!

-• Scoop: Scoop the cookie dough on to a lined sheet pan.
+• Scoop: Scoop the cookie dough onto a lined sheet pan.
 Give the cookies just a little space to spread.

-• Bake: Now bake for about 10 minutes in a 375 degree oven.
+• Bake: Now bake for about 10 minutes in a 375-degree oven.
 They will need about 10 minutes to rest when they are done baking.

 trail mix fruit and nut cookies